Search

 Simply put, retargeting reminds your website visitors about you once more so they can return to your website and make a purchase.

-online shopping cart abandonment rate
+Online shopping cart abandonment rate

 According to Statista, between 50% and 98% of users abandon their carts and leave the vendor’s website for good.
 The industries that suffer the least are groceries and consumer electronics.
 However, the cart abandonment rate in these categories is still around 50%.
 When it comes to flights, luxury, and fashion, the cart abandonment rate can reach 98%.